cp-algorithms/cp-algorithms/src/geometry/convex-hull.md

 Then we iterate through each point one by one, and make sure that the current point and the two before it make a counterclockwise turn, otherwise the previous point is discarded, since it would make a non-convex shape.
-If the three points are collinear, you have a choice of whether to consider it part of the convex hull or not.
-In this implementation we are choosing not to.
 Checking for clockwise or anticlockwise nature can be done by checking the [orientation](./geometry/oriented-triangle-area.html).

 We use a stack to store the points, and once we reach the original point $P_0$, the algorithm is done and we return the stack containing all the points of the convex hull in clockwise order.

+If you need to include the collinear points while doing a Graham scan, you need another step after sorting.
+You need to get the points that have the biggest polar distance from $P_0$ (these should be at the end of the sorted vector) and are collinear.
+The points in this line should be reversed so that we can output all the collinear points, otherwise the algorithm would get the nearest point in this line and bail.
+This step shouldn't be included in the non-collinear version of the algorithm, otherwise you wouldn't get the smallest convex hull.

-### Implementation
+### Implementation (excluding collinear points)

 ```cpp graham_scan
 struct pt {